Tech Support Scams

 A Busy Quarter-End

-It's Thursday afternoon at Cloudbridge Analytics.
-You are Alice, a data analyst working on the Q1 performance report for a major client.
+It's Thursday afternoon.
+You're working on the Q1 performance report for a major client.
 The deadline is tomorrow and you still need to cross-reference some statistical benchmarks.
 You decide to look up some industry data on a reference site you've used before.

 -